-1. You feel welcomed and comfortable
+1. You Feel Welcomed and Comfortable

-When you get to the counter, a good budtender will be very engaged with their rapport and will clarify what the purpose of your visit is so that they can best serve you.
-A budtender should be asking you more questions than you ask them!
-If you come into a shop looking for aid with sleep, a good budtender will ask you what it is about sleep that you need aid in? is it falling asleep? or staying asleep? what type of consumption do you prefer? what is your experience with cannabis? etcetera.
-This helps them identify the source of the problem so that they can get you into the right products for your body chemistry, your ailment, and can guide you into the most effective ways to achieve your goal.
+A good budtender will be very engaging and will clarify the purpose of your visit so they can best serve you.
+A budtender should ask you more questions than you ask them.
+If you come into a shop looking for aid with sleep, a good budtender will ask you what it is about sleep that is problematic.
+Is it falling asleep, or staying asleep?
+What types of consumption methods do you prefer, and what is your experience with cannabis?
+This helps them identify the source of the problem so that they can help you identify the correct products for your body chemistry and ailment.

-3. They are familiar with the strains and products
+3. They Are Familiar with the Strains and Products

-4. You feel confident at the end of your purchase
+4. You Feel Confident at the End of Your Purchase